 Spiritually and collectively, we are being asked to slow down.
-We are in the middle of the Coronavirus pandemic, and that comes with a lot of unknowns.
-With so many activities canceled, we are less busy in many ways.
-We are home and can’t go out for anything except the necessities.
-Our healthcare teams and other needed workers are working overtime to take care of many, and all of us are trying to figure it out.
-Each of us has a million questions.
-How are we going to get essentials at the grocery store?
-How are we going to work right now?
-Are we out of work?
+We are hopefully now seeing the light from the Coronavirus pandemic.
+With so many activities canceled, we were less busy in many ways.
+We were home and couldn't go out for anything except the necessities.
+Our healthcare teams and other needed workers were working overtime to take care of many, and all of us were trying to figure it out.
+In the beginning, each of us had a million questions.
+How were we going to get essentials at the grocery store?
+How were we going to work?
 What do we do with our children?
-These are just a few possible questions spinning in our heads that can bring up fear.
+These are just a few possible questions that were spinning in our heads that possibly triggered fear.
 Fear is a darkness that can inhabit and overtake the mind.

 The True Measure Of Time

-How you choose to spend your time right now is crucial in your acceleration and movement forward.
+How you choose to spend your time during challenging times is crucial in your acceleration and movement forward.
 You can’t manage what you don’t measure.
 You need to face it head-on.
 How much news are you watching?
 On average, Americans watch about 5 hours of TV a day.
 How much social media are you scrolling through?
 While being online is an excellent way to connect, most of us don’t know how much we time are spending staring at a screen.
 I was so happy to be outside walking yesterday and was grateful to connect with my neighbors who were doing the same thing.
-Even though we were all social distancing, the energy was very positive.

-Choose to be in your kitchen more and start taking care of yourself during this time.
+Choose to continue to be in your kitchen more and start taking care of yourself.
 It is a way to have some structure amongst the uncertainty.
 Instead of plugging into your phone or tablet, take some time to prepare a nourishing, healthy meal.
 Involve your partner, your kids, and make a dish that will make you all feel more connected.